+stricties (effective April 2000).

-The financial statements were approved by the Board of Trustees on ..... and were signed on its behalf by:
+the financial statements were approved by the Board of Trustees on were

-J A Grounds -Trustee
+I A Grounds -Trustee

 NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 APRIL 2013

 1. ACCOUNTING POLICIES

 Accounting convention

 The financial statements have been prepared under the historical cost convention, and in accordance with the Financial Reporting Standard for Smaller Entities (effective April 2008), the Companies Act 2006 and the requirements of the Statement of Recommended Practice, Accounting and Reporting by Charities.